lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 With the infinite wisdom that comes with hindsight, I realized my library was mostly pointless.
 While reducing the boilerplate, it still required some, which I kind of had to re-learn every time I had to create new types.
 The fact that it only supported text types meant I now had two paradigms, one for text, and one for non-text types.
 It also was a pain in the (‿ꜟ‿) to maintain, something that's a huge no-no for me.
 So without a second thought, I stashed the whole idea in the increasingly crowded metaphorical closet of deadend projects.

-### When a first you don't succeed, go make babies
+### When at first you don't succeed, go make babies

 A few months later, after we had our second baby and during my paternity leave, I decided to re-tackle the problem with a fresh set of neurons.
 Learning from my mistakes, this time I decided to not limit any eventual solution to text types, and I also decided that the code necessary to define such types would be so small, that there would be no need to re-learn anything whenever it was necessary to define a new type.

 <a name="vb" />
 ### Enter FSharp.ValidationBlocks

+You know you've done something right when creating a library if the API requires no additional code other than the absolute minimum required to declare whatever is being declared.
+With `FSharp.ValidationBlocks`, I can declare a type

 | Package | NuGet